When Bob McClure was ready to level up his family business, McClure’s Pickles, he found shared commercial space in a tofu factory.

 For product pages, shoot food product photos against a clean background.
 These should include packaging from several angles and close-up details of the product to show texture and color.

 Lifestyle photography can be used on the homepage, in marketing campaigns, and in recipe content.
 Photos of your food products used in recipes or paired with other foods help your customer see how your product can be used in their own cooking or entertaining.

 Retail and wholesale

 McClure’s initially grew its business through retail partnerships.
-Success with that channel relied on truly making retailers part of the business and inviting them to care about McClure’s mission.
-“Some of our retail partners take on more familial partnerships where we’ll work with them to do menu pairings or specific events that focus around our products and their products,” says Bob.
+Success with that channel relied on seeing retailers as partners in the business and inviting them to care about the company mission.
+“Some of our retail partners take on more familial partnerships.
+We’ll work with them to do menu pairings or specific events that focus around our products and theirs,” says Bob.

 🗒️ Resources for finding retail partners: